Abhashri08/Implementation-of-BLUE-in-ns-3/README.md

 Overview:

 Blue is an Active Queue Management (AQM) [1] mechanism like Random Early Detection (RED) [2], and has been implemented in ns-2 [3].
 This repository contains an implementation of BLUE in ns-3 [4].

+BLUE Example:

+An example program for BLUE has been provided in

+`src/traffic-control/examples/pfifo-vs-blue.cc`

+and should be executed as

+`./waf --run "red-vs-nlred --queueDiscType=BLUE"`

 References: